thebitmonk/send_post_api/docs/AccountipstatApi.md

 var ipid = 789; // Number | the IPId you want to get

-var provider = "provider_example"; // String | the provider whose stats you want

 var opts = {
   'from': "from_example", // String | from date
-  'to': "to_example" // String | to date
+  'to': "to_example", // String | to date
+  'provider': "provider_example", // String | the provider whose stats you want 'sortBy': "sortBy_example" // String | the sorting order
 };

 var callback = function(error, data, response) {